-The scope of nursing and midwifery practice in the Republic of Ireland is the range of roles, functions, responsibilities and activities that a nurse/midwife is educated, competent and has authority to perform.
+The scope of nursing and midwifery practice in the Republic of Ireland is the range of roles, functions, responsibilities and activities that a nurse/midwife is educated, competent in, and has authority to perform.

-An individual nurse's or midwife's scope of practice is dynamic - that is, it will change and grow as you progress in your career.
-Your graduation, followed by registration, is the first rung on your career ladder to a fulfilling, challenging and exciting career as a nurse or midwife.
+An individual nurse's or midwife's scope of practice is dynamic - that is, it will change and grow with career progression.
+Graduation, followed by registration, is the first rung on the career ladder to a fulfilling, challenging and exciting career as a nurse or midwife.
 It is the springboard for a career that provides a diversity of opportunity.
 Career opportunities and pathways are for the most part divided between: